Oracle third-party support is:

 - Knowledge Transfer and Onboarding: Share all relevant system information with the third-party provider before their support goes live.
 This includes an overview of your Oracle architecture (versions, customizations, integrations), copies of system documentation, and a history of past critical issues or patches applied.
 Many providers will hold onboarding workshops to absorb this knowledge.
 Ensure that your internal IT team and the third-party support team have direct lines of communication and that access is arranged (if the support provider needs VPN or read-only system access to investigate issues, set that up in advance).
 A best practice is to introduce the third-party support engineers to your key internal team and perhaps run through a few hypothetical issue scenarios to familiarize them.

-- Cutover and Validate Support Readiness: When your Oracle support lapse date arrives, the third-party support contract should take effect.
-From that day, any new issues must be routed to the new provider.
-Ensure that all users and IT staff are aware of the new support contact procedures, including the new help desk portal or phone number.
-It can be useful to have a kickoff call on the first day of third-party support to ensure everything is in place.
+- Cutover and Validate Support Readiness: The third-party support contract should take effect when your Oracle support lapse date arrives.
+Any new issues must be routed to the new provider from that day.
+Ensure that all users and IT staff are aware of the new support contact procedures, including the updated help desk portal or phone number.
+Having a kickoff call on the first day of third-party support can be useful to ensure everything is in place.
 Also, verify that the third-party provider’s support portal accounts work for your team and that they have any necessary access to your systems.

-- Ongoing Monitoring and Communication: After the switch, closely monitor the support service for the first few months.
-Keep track of response times and the quality of issue resolution about the agreed-upon Service Level Agreements (SLAs).
-Regularly meet with the account manager or support lead from the provider to discuss any concerns and review open cases.
+- Ongoing Monitoring and Communication: After the switch, closely monitor the support service for the first few months to ensure optimal performance.
+Monitor response times and the quality of issue resolution against the agreed-upon Service Level Agreements (SLAs).
+Regularly meet with the provider’s account manager or support lead to discuss concerns and review open cases.
 This will help iron out any kinks in the service.
 It’s also advisable to maintain an internal log of any major incidents and how they were resolved, in case you ever need to demonstrate the efficacy of the third-party support (for instance, to internal stakeholders or auditors).

 For example, one large logistics company that switched to independent support noted that involving key stakeholders early, in IT and finance, and communicating the plan helped gain buy-in, making the transition smooth with no loss of support quality.